 Important: If you receive services outside of the benefit described, an additional cost share may apply.
 What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Outpatient surgery including services provided at hospital outpatient facilities and ambulatory surgical centers (continued) Pre-surgical education is recommended for new elective implantable cardioverter defibrillators (ICD's) with or without biventricular pacing, total hip replacement, total knee replacement, and spinal surgeries.
 The education is an interactive, online program for members to fully understand their elective procedures, the risks and complications, and what they can do before and after surgery for optimal results. ✓ Prior authorization may apply, see page 54 for more information.
-OTC Plus Your plan offers a benefit allowance to use towards over-the-counter (non-prescription) medication and health related items.
+You have a \$74 allowance per quarter to use on OTC OTC Plus\ items.
+If eligible, this allowance can be used on healthy food and produce.\ Your plan offers a benefit allowance to use towards over-the-counter (non-prescription) Deductible does not apply. medication and health related items.
 Members with certain chronic conditions who meet eligibility criteria can also use this allowance in-store to purchase healthy food and produce such as; vegetables, fruit, meats, milk and more.
-You have a \$100 allowance items.
-If eligible, this allow healthy food and produce.
-Deductible does not apply.

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
 What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): OTC Plus(continued) For details on eligibility requirements see Chapter 4, Section 2.1 of this document.
-Examples of covered over-the-counter items include: Toothpaste Eye drops Nasal spray Vitamins Cough drops Pain relievers Allergy medication Antacids First aid items There are four ways you can use your Priority Health Medicare OTC Plus card to buy health items: Shop in-store for OTC or food items at Meijer, Kroger, Family Dollar, CVS, Walgreens, Walmart and other participating store locations near you.
-Order your OTC items online.
+Examples of covered over-the-counter items include: Toothpaste Eye drops Nasal spray Vitamins Cough drops Pain relievers Allergy medication Antacids First aid items There are four ways you can use your Priority Health Medicare OTC Plus card to buy health items: 1.
+Shop in-store for OTC or food items at Meijer, Kroger, Family Dollar, CVS, Walgreens, Walmart and other participating store locations near you.
+2. Order your OTC items online.
 View and purchase products online anytime at PriorityHealth.com/OTC.